Tung Chee-hwa: Family and early life

-Tung was born in Shanghai on 7 July 1937, 29th day of the fifth lunar month in 1937 in the Chinese calendar into an influential shipping magnate family of Tung Chao Yung, who is of Zhoushan, Ningbo descent.
+Tung was born in Xuhui District, Shanghai on 7 July 1937, 29th day of the fifth lunar month in 1937 in the Chinese calendar into an influential shipping magnate family of Tung Chao Yung.
 Tung Chao Yung was the founder of the Orient Overseas Container Line, a shipping company which was closely associated with the government of the Republic of China.
 His younger brother, Tung Chee-chen, was ranked as the 23rd wealthiest man in Hong Kong in 2009, worth US$900 million.
 In January 2008, Tung and his family were ranked (also by Forbes) as the 16th wealthiest in Hong Kong, with a total value of US$3 billion.

 In 1949 during the Chinese Communist Revolution, when Tung was 12 years old, Tung's father moved the family to Hong Kong.
 His father remained close to Chiang Kai-shek's Kuomintang government on Taiwan, in which the logo OCCL has been plum blossom, the national flower of the Republic of China.
 In the 1950s, Tung attended the Chung Wah Middle School, a leftist school later shut down by the Hong Kong colonial government in the light of the 1967 Hong Kong riots.
 He was sent abroad to study at Liverpool University, leaving him with a lifelong passion for the Liverpool Football Club.
 He graduated from the university with a Bachelor of Science degree in marine engineering in 1960.
 From Liverpool he was sent to the United States to work as an engineer at General Electric in Massachusetts, and then for the family business in New York.
 He also lived in San Francisco before he returned to Hong Kong in 1969.

 All of Tung's children hold American citizenship.